ethanolw555/HORIZON-FOCUS/README.md

 # HORIZON-FOCUS
 This is a demonstration of a windows-based keylogger written in C.

 NOTE: This project is intended for review purposes ONLY.
 Additionally, this project will not perform as intended due to a multitude of important files missing.
+This project was also designed for EDUCATION PURPOSES ONLY.

 # Project Description